ZaidPathan/z-wisdom/README.md

 1. Unnecessary scrolling closes your mind, keep it open by reducing screentime to only necessary tasks.
 1. Do only essential activities, including leisure.
 Avoid which is not beneficial.
 1. Reduce suger consumption, only have essential.
+1. To achieve great goals, focus is essential.